-- 7.13 Where an assessment has been reviewed and approved, conditions may be attached to any planning approval to control the lighting scheme.
-These may include the following, which is not an exhaustive list: - Limiting the time the lighting is used. - Limiting the use of lighting schemes to identified uses. - Specifying lamps, luminaires and columns. - The design, height, position and angle of the lighting. - The use of planting and bunding to contain lighting effects. - Maintenance of the lighting scheme and post installation checks in accordance with the approved scheme. - 7.14 These conditions will be applied as necessary by the council to help reduce obtrusive light from glare and spillage to protect residential amenity.
+- 7.15 Where an assessment has been reviewed and approved, conditions may be attached to any planning permission to control the lighting scheme.
+These may include the following, which is not an exhaustive list: - Limiting the time the lighting is used, or the use of dimming at certain times. - Specifying lamps, luminaires and columns. - The design, height, position and angle of the lighting. - The use of planting and bunding to contain lighting effects. - 7.16 These conditions will be applied as necessary by the council to help reduce obtrusive light from glare and spillage to protect residential amenity.